Daníel Hafsteinsson

-Daníel Hafsteinsson (born 12 November 1999) is an Icelandic football attacking midfielder, who plays for Knattspyrnufélag Akureyrar in Úrvalsdeild karla.
+Daníel Hafsteinsson (born 12 November 1999) is an Icelandic football attacking midfielder, who plays for Víkingur Reykjavík in Úrvalsdeild karla.

 Club career

 KA

 Daníel started his career with local club KA in 2017, after having played 3 games with local feeder club Dalvík/Reynir in 2016.
 In 2018 he played 20 games for KA in Úrvalsdeild and was voted young player of the season by the club.
 After 12 games in the league with KA in 2019 he was sold to Helsingborgs IF for undisclosed fee on 17 July 2019.

 Helsingborgs IF

 He joined HIF 17 July 2019 and signed a 3.5 years contract.

 Daníel made his debut for Helsingborgs IF on 29 July in a 1–4 loss against Örebro.

 Knattspyrnufélag Akureyrar

 He joined KA Akureyrar on 6 February 2021.